35. Application exercise: version 15

 # link to tax calculation view

-# calculate tax in individual mode
+# tax calculation in individual mode

-# tax calculation in batch mode
+# batch mode tax calculation

 # list of simulations

-# delete a simulation
+# deleting a simulation

 # end of calculation session

-# retrieve data from the tax administration
+# obtaining data from tax authorities

 "get-admindata": GetAdminDataController(),